Coffee pod subscriptions: the pros and cons

 If you love the flavour of the Illy coffee, but prefer a milk-based drink like a cappuccino, your best bet might be to buy an Illy Milk Frother, from £67.
 The total of both the Illy Easy with the frother would still be quite a bit less than a machine like the Nespresso CitiZ & Milk by Nespresso, which has an RRP of £239.

-The Lakeland coffee pod machine is great for smaller kitchens
+Lakeland coffee pod machine

 There are, though, machines that make a wider variety of drinks for less money than the Illy.
 So, if you favour a white coffee, hot chocolate or even a chai latte, you might want to consider the lower priced Bosch Tassimo My Way 2, which has an RRP of £99.99 but can be found online for £35 less than that.